Integrated subtraction terms and finite remainders for arbitrary processes with massless partons at colliders in the

 The action of the soft operators on the function $\FLM$ can be described by compact formulas.
 The single-soft operator acting on $\Delta^{(\Fp)} \FLMlo{}{\Fp}$ returns the phase-space element of the gluon $\xa$ and an eikonal factor, multiplied with the $\FLM$ function that does not depend on $\xa$ anymore.
 Integrating over the soft gluon momentum with an upper cut-off on the gluon energy $E_{\rm max}$, we find

 Here, $\asbr$ is defined as

-and $\ISoft$ is an operator in color space that contains sums over color matrices $\T_i \cdot \T_j$.
+where $\as(\mu)$ is the renormalized strong coupling constant and $\gamma_\rmE$ the Euler–Mascheroni constant, and $\ISoft$ is an operator in color space that contains sums over color matrices $\T_i \cdot \T_j$.
 Its explicit expression can be found in Eq.~(A.38) of Ref.~\cite{Devoto:2025kin}.
 The relation in Eq.~\eqref{eq_soft_limit_review} is shown schematically in the first pane of Fig.~\ref{fig_main_collinear_factorization_FSR_ISR}; we will use it extensively throughout this paper.
 We note that \eq\eqref{eq_soft_limit_review} can also be used to describe single-soft limits in NNLO contributions with the unresolved parton $\Sp$.
 In this case, if the energy ordering $E_{\Sp} < E_{\Fp}$ is present, one needs to replace $E_{\rm max}$ in the expression for $\ISoft$ with $E_\xa$.

 We can write a similar formula for the double-soft limits that appear at NNLO.
 It reads